Viltrox AF 85mm f/1.4 Pro FE, the full review

 |

 This is the high-end rival.
-Overall, it has better autofocus than the Viltrox, especially in bursts beyond 15 fps.
-Sharpness is slightly better, though the difference isn’t huge.
-It has the unique advantage of focus breathing compensation.
-Conversely, it costs more than three times the price of the Viltrox (€2,100 versus €650–€670) and remains “still heavy and bulky,” even if it has lost weight compared to the GM I. In practice, it’s the ultimate optic, but the Viltrox retains a value for money that remains unbeatable, in my opinion.
+Overall, it offers better autofocus than the Viltrox, especially in bursts beyond 15 fps.
+Sharpness is slightly better too, although the difference is not huge.
+It also has the unique advantage of focus breathing compensation.
+On the other hand, it costs several times more than the Viltrox and remains fairly large, even if it has lost weight compared with the first GM version.
+In practice, it is the ultimate option, but in my opinion, the Viltrox keeps a value-for-money advantage that is very hard to beat.

-The Sigma almost ties with the Sony GM II in terms of sharpness, so perhaps slightly above the Viltrox, especially wide open.
-Its weight is more contained (625 g versus 800 g).
-Build quality is on the same level, but color rendering appears less pleasing than the Viltrox.
-It suffers from more pronounced distortion and vignetting.
-Its price is almost double that of the Viltrox (around €1,100), which makes the Viltrox a more balanced option, with a more flattering rendering and a more affordable price.
+The Sigma is extremely close to the Sony GM II in sharpness, so it may be slightly ahead of the Viltrox, especially wide open.
+It is also lighter, at around 625g versus roughly 800g for the Viltrox.
+Build quality is at a similarly high level, but the color rendering seems less pleasing to me than on the Viltrox.
+It also shows more pronounced distortion and vignetting.
+Its price is significantly higher, which makes the Viltrox the more balanced option, with a flattering rendering and a more accessible price.

-The Samyang remains compact, with a featherweight (509 g versus 800 g for the Viltrox), and its autofocus is relatively fast and quiet.
-On the other hand, it disappoints on several points compared to the Viltrox: ergonomics are more basic, without a real aperture ring; bokeh loses quality from f/2.8; and color rendering is less natural.
-Build quality is also a notch below.
-Finally, its price is higher than the Viltrox (€800 versus €650–€670).
-It’s a lightweight alternative, but overall less consistent and less interesting, especially given the price difference with the Viltrox.
+The Samyang remains compact and very light, at 509g versus roughly 800g for the Viltrox, and its autofocus is relatively fast and quiet.
+On the other hand, it falls behind the Viltrox in several areas: ergonomics are more basic, there is no real aperture ring, bokeh quality drops more noticeably from f/2.8, and color rendering is less natural.
+Build quality is also a step below.
+It is a lightweight alternative, but overall it feels less consistent and less interesting, especially when you compare it with what the Viltrox offers.

-The Sirui plays the reduced-weight card (540 g versus 800 g for the Viltrox) and attractive price (€530 versus €650–€670).
-It offers very nice color rendering, a soft bokeh and a pleasing 3D effect, which strongly resembles the Viltrox.
-Conversely, it’s weaker in sharpness wide open, and its autofocus lags behind, especially in bursts.
-It also suffers from pronounced distortion and vignetting, where the Viltrox is better.
+The Sirui plays the lighter-weight card, at 540g versus roughly 800g for the Viltrox, while also offering an attractive price.
+It delivers very pleasant color rendering, soft bokeh and a nice 3D effect, somewhat close to the Viltrox look.
+Conversely, it is weaker in sharpness wide open, and its autofocus lags behind, especially in bursts.
+It also suffers from more pronounced distortion and vignetting, where the Viltrox does better.
 Its build and ergonomics are decent but less refined.
-In short, a tempting option for its price and lightness, but less complete than the Viltrox.
+In short, it is tempting for its price and weight, but less complete than the Viltrox.

 Conclusion